Connect with others who understand.

 • Polymyxin B sulfate

-Together, they work to prevent and treat infections on small areas of skin that have been damaged.
-They will not prevent all infections, but overall they’re generally effective at preventing and treating most bacterial infections that can contaminate a wound.
+These ingredients work together to prevent and treat infections on small areas of damaged skin.
+They’re generally effective at preventing and treating most bacterial infections that can occur in wounds.
+However, they cannot prevent all types of skin infections.

 Can Neosporin Be Used on Skin With Eczema?